nilput/knit/readme.md

-Knit
+# Knit

 An embeddable scripting language

-features:
+Features:
  - No global state
-    - C API
+ - Has a C API to call C functions
  - Can be included as a single header
  - Has a virtual machine, and a compiler that compiles code to vm instructions
  - No dependencies\*

-\*The project depends on my other project hasht for hashtables (also header only!)
+ - Doesn't exit()

-Documentation:
+\*The project depends on hasht for hashtables (also header only!)

 * Functions
 ```